wardd64/GrandUnityUtilCollection/README.md

 GUUC is supposed to be completely open source, so anyone can contribute.
 We do want to uphold some level of quality control for the final product, so make sure to read over the guidelines first.
 If nothing else, **look out for any pieces of text in bold**.
 To upload your contributions simply clone the repo into the Asset folder of a Unity project, or include it as a submodule.
 Push changes to a new branch and get going!

 ## Filtering
 Not every piece of c# code -no matter how well written- is fit for the GUUC.
 Most importantly, the function you want to add needs be something general and flexible so that it can be used in a wide variety of Unity projects.
-E.g. it must be independant of the structure of the project where it comes from.
-Long story short, each contribution should be a proper 'Utility' type function.
-Contributions may also include very general scripts, Monobehaviour, Editor and shader scripts can be included.<br/>
+It must be independant of the structure of the project where it comes from.
+In other words, each contribution should be a proper 'Utility' type function.
+Contributions may also include very general Monobehaviour, Editor and shader scripts.<br/>
 GUUC is not a place for prefabs or assets.
 If you want to contribute these to the Unity community, make a free asset for them on the asset store.

 ## Cross dependencies